 | Belleair Medium-Firm Latex Hybrid | 4.5 | 4.7 | 4.1 | 4.6 | 4.0 | 4.7 | 4.6 |

-Read the table like a map: Westchase is the most evenly strong across categories, with no obvious weak spot.
-Belleair has the clearest advantage in Support, Responsiveness, and Durability, while giving up a little in Motion Isolation and side-sleeper cushioning.
-Tarpon is the best “normal medium” value play.
-Coral is the budget tool—useful, stable, and limited.
+Westchase was the most even performer across categories.
+Belleair led on Support, Responsiveness, and Durability, but gave up a little Motion Isolation and deep side-sleeper cushioning.
+Tarpon was the safest “normal medium” value pick.
+Coral was the budget option—stable, just less featured.

 Start with sleep position and body weight.
-If you’re a budget buyer or furnishing a guest room, Coral is the cleanest entry.
-If you want a true medium for mixed back/side nights, Tarpon Medium is the safest pick.
-If you sleep hot or share a bed, Westchase Medium is the best-balanced upgrade.
-If you want firmer, premium support and faster rebound, Belleair Medium-Firm fits best—especially for back/stomach sleepers.
+For a tight budget or a guest room, Coral is the entry pick.
+If you want a medium that works for mixed back/side nights, Tarpon Medium is the safest bet.
+If you sleep hot or share the bed, Westchase Medium is the best-balanced upgrade.
+If you want firmer premium support with faster rebound, Belleair Medium-Firm fits best, especially for back and stomach sleepers.

 Limitations

-The lineup leans into coil-driven stability, so plush “deep hug” fans may feel under-served unless they move into softer models not covered here.
-The firmer, flatter support that helps alignment can also reduce shoulder sink for lightweight side sleepers, especially on Belleair Medium-Firm.
-Coral’s low price comes with narrower size options and fewer comfort features, and it skips the comfort adjustment program.
+These models prioritize coil-driven stability, so fans of a deep, slow foam hug may prefer a softer option outside this lineup.
+The firmer, flatter support that helps alignment can also limit shoulder sink for lightweight side sleepers, especially on Belleair Medium-Firm.
+Coral’s low price comes with fewer sizes and features, and it skips the comfort-adjustment program.

 -